ZVMarina/social-network-react/README.md

 1. Optimize the site for viewing on screens from 320 pixels to infinity.
 2. Refine the page of dialogues and posts.
-3. Add the ability to upload an avatar.

 ### Link to GitHub Pages